jbhuang0604/awesome-tips/working-with-mentor.md

 Before: send results/agenda whenever they are available.
 Give your mentors time to digest them.

 In the meeting: progress update.
-Reserve the last 10 mins to discuss next steps.
+Reserve the last 10 mins to discuss the next steps.

 After: Send a summary and an actionable plan to keep everyone on the same page.